In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

 These things are hard as hell to create.

-And the journey can make you want to quit, to throw in the towel, to simply accept what life throws at you instead...
+And the journey alone can make you want to quit, to throw in the towel, to simply accept whatever life throws at you instead...

 After all, if the enemy is too great to beat, why fight in the first place?